Neoteroi/mkdocs-plugins-docs/docs/gantt.md

 ### Controlling the scale size

 This extension produces diagrams displaying years, quarters, months, weeks, and days in scale.
-To control the size of the scale, use the `month_width` option, which affects the size of months having 30 days.
+To control the size of the scale, use the `month-width` option, which affects the size of months having 30 days.

 ```
 [gantt month-width=800(./docs/gantt/gantt-1.yaml)]